 - Alteration of mood, in particular irritability.
 This is often the first symptom I get.
 I may suddenly get very annoyed at somebody out of proportion with their conduct.
 If I don't notice the feeling, I may snap or quip at them.
 Since I almost never engage in verbal violence, this is a high-accuracy indicator of an incoming migraine.
 Later in the migraine I sometimes get mild waves of depression and euphoria.
 I get feelings of numinosity or significance more commonly during migraines than not.
 Random objects or sounds can seem important or creepy.

 - My most common visual symptom is seeing small miscolored, blurred, or blind spots.
 These last between a few seconds and a few minutes.
 I don't think I notice any of the "fortification hallucinations" common in other migraineurs.
+(EDIT 2014-06-26: This may not be a migraine symptom after all.
+I'm still gathering information on this.)

 - I do sometimes get a sensitivity to light.
 Usually only sunlight is bright enough to hurt, but occasionally less bright lights are uncomfortable.
 Along with this, sometimes my perception of environmental lighting changes a little.
 Bright things get brighter and dark things get darker, and in general colors appear more vivid.
 This sometimes makes the world around me appear abnormally beautiful, and is sometimes associated with mild euphoria.